masayuki038/JMongoStore/README.md

-MongoStore is a Store class to persistent sessions of Tomcat to MongoDB.
+JMongoStore is a Store class to persistent sessions of Tomcat to MongoDB.

 ## Usage